 Soil, Planting, and Care

 Plants need full sun or partial shade and must have well-drained soil.
 Given that, they grow easily and without fuss.
-Improve the nutrition and texture of your existing soil by mixing a few inches of Miracle-Gro® Garden Soil for Vegetables & Herbs in with the top layer.
+Improve the nutrition and texture of your existing soil by mixing a few inches of aged compost-enriched Miracle-Gro® Performance Organics™ All Purpose In-Ground Soil in with the top layer.
+Growing tarragon in pots?
+Fill them with Miracle-Gro® Performance Organics™ All Purpose Container Mix, which also contains nutrient-rich compost.

 Plants are not bothered by pests, but be sure to plant them in a spot that drains well or the roots can rot.